JohnnyMorganz/StyLua/README.md

 cargo install stylua --features luau
 ```

-You can specify multiple features in a single installation, and then use [configuration in a `.stylua.toml` file](#configuring-runtime-syntax-selection) to defer syntax selection to runtime.
+You can specify multiple features at once, and then use [configuration in a `.stylua.toml` file](#configuring-runtime-syntax-selection) to defer syntax selection to runtime.

 ### GitHub Actions

-You can use the [stylua-action](https://github.com/marketplace/actions/stylua) GitHub Action in your CI to install and run StyLua.
+The [stylua-action](https://github.com/marketplace/actions/stylua) GitHub Action can install and run StyLua.
-This action uses the prebuilt GitHub release binaries, instead of running cargo install, for faster CI times.
+This action uses the prebuilt GitHub release binaries, instead of running cargo install, for faster CI startup times.

 ### pre-commit